 This post-combustion capture technology and associated in-field injection equipment will be constructed during this stage, to prepare for the completion of the following stage - test injection of CO2.
 PCC technology is well developed and in place on several projects around the world.

 The post-combustion capture technology will separate CO2 from any coal or gas-fired power station’s combustion exhaust gases.
 Once CO2 has been captured from a nearby existing coal-fired power station, it will then be compressed into a liquid suitable for storage and transported for test injection deep underground.

 Demonstration-scale Test Injection Stage

-Once construction is completed, it is intended that demonstration of carbon storage will commence on the Glencore owned land from about 2020/21.
+Once construction is completed, it is intended that demonstration of carbon storage will commence on the Glencore owned land sometime in early 2021/22.